dataminer-site/dataminer-site.github.io/docs/archive/0.10/configuration/secrets_manager.md

 ### Creating a Secret

 Secrets can be created using the [`CREATE SECRET` SQL statement](../sql/statements/create_secret).
 Secrets can be **temporary** or **persistent**.
-Temporary secrets are used by default – and are stored in-memory for the life span of the DuckDB instance similar to how settings worked previously.
+Temporary secrets are used by default – and are stored in-memory for the life span of the DataMiner instance similar to how settings worked previously.
 Persistent secrets are stored in **unencrypted binary format** in the `~/.duckdb/stored_secrets` directory.
 On startup of DuckDB, persistent secrets are read from this directory and automatically loaded.

 #### Secret Providers

 To create a secret, a **Secret Provider** needs to be used.
 A Secret Provider is a mechanism through which a secret is generated.
-To illustrate this, for the `S3`, `GCS`, `R2`, and `AZURE` secret types, DuckDB currently supports two providers: `CONFIG` and `CREDENTIAL_CHAIN`.
+To illustrate this, for the `S3`, `GCS`, `R2`, and `AZURE` secret types, DataMiner currently supports two providers: `CONFIG` and `CREDENTIAL_CHAIN`.
 The `CONFIG` provider requires the user to pass all configuration information into the `CREATE SECRET`, whereas the `CREDENTIAL_CHAIN` provider will automatically try to fetch credentials.
 When no Secret Provider is specified, the `CONFIG` provider is used.
 For more details on how to create secrets using different providers check out the respective pages on [httpfs](../extensions/httpfs#configuration-and-authentication-using-secrets) and [azure](../extensions/azure#authentication-with-secret).

 #### Temporary Secrets